Company History: the story of the Classic Canes walking stick brand

-The company started to exhibit at trade fairs in the early 1990s and soon found a willing export market.
-The once-traditional range expanded to include ladies' fashionable walking sticks, folding walking sticks and formal and gadget canes, so that retailers could order every type of walking stick, seat stick and umbrella they needed from one convenient source.
+The company started to exhibit at trade fairs in the early 1990s and soon found a willing export market to countries where the British sense of style was understood and appreciated.
+The once-traditional range also expanded to include the first ladies' fashionable patterned walking sticks in the UK, folding walking sticks and formal and gadget canes.
+Retailers could now order every type of walking stick, seat stick and umbrella they needed from one convenient source.